AminKhorramii/obsidian-content-publisher/README.md

 ## Contributing

 Contributions are welcome!
-Please check out the CONTRIBUTING.md file for guidelines.
+Please submit your PRs.

 ## License